safe049/HandTrackingModule/README.md

     return fingerList

-    [Will raise Value Error if 1mList is empty]
+    [Will raise Value Error if lmList is empty]

 # Usage